Aditya-Varma1/Lead-Scoring-Case-Study/README.md

 courses through different search engine like Google, through referrals, videos fill up the forms when browsing the courses etc.

+# Goal of the Case Study
 The analysis is done as a part of X Education to help them understand how can we classify different leads and convert them to make sure they are choosing the course.
 We use Logistic regression to give a Lead score between 0-100 for each lead and understand if the particular lead will be converted or not.
+We then recommend some strategies to the management on how to make the conversions of potential leads aggresive.